 Marijuana possession while operating a motor vehicle will result in loss of driving privileges (license suspension) for a period of 6 months and community service.
 Depending on the facts and circumstances of the arrest, possessing cannabis while operating a motor vehicle can also result in a DUI charge under RI DUI law.

 If the offense involves the use of any automobile to transport the marijuana or the marijuana is found within an automobile, then a person convicted or who pleads nolo contendere to one of the above-listed felony cannabis charges in court may be subject to forfeiture of the motor vehicle if prosecutors and law enforcement can prove the motor vehicle was used in the commission of a drug offense.

 There are many ways a skilled and experienced Rhode Island marijuana defense lawyer can defend your marijuana possession case.

-All criminal defense attorneys are NOT the same, and the outcome in your marijuana criminal case can vary greatly depending on the effectiveness, or ineffectiveness, of your criminal defense lawyer.
+All criminal defense attorneys are NOT the same, and the outcome in your marijuana criminal case or criminal charge can vary greatly depending on the effectiveness, or ineffectiveness, of your criminal defense lawyer.

-I have been handling RI marijuana cases for 27+ years as both a prosecutor and a marijuana defense lawyer and this experience has allowed me a wealth of knowledge and strategies simply unavailable to the average RI criminal attorney.
+I have been handling Rhode Island marijuana charges for 30 years as both a prosecutor and a marijuana defense lawyer and this experience has allowed me a wealth of knowledge and strategies simply unavailable to the average RI criminal attorney.

-Many RI marijuana possession cases and criminal charges begin with law enforcement obtaining a search warrant from a judge for a location, motor vehicle or person whom they suspect of marijuana possession, marijuana possession with intent to distribute or cultivation of marijuana.
+Many RI marijuana possession or cultivation cases and criminal charges begin with law enforcement obtaining a search warrant from a judge for a location, motor vehicle, or person whom they suspect of marijuana possession, marijuana possession with intent to distribute or cultivation of marijuana.